Recent Contributions to Theories of Discrimination: Discrimination with Mispecified Models and Other Learning Heuristics

-An agent belongs to a group $g\in\{A,B\}$ and has unobserved ability $a$, drawn from a Normal distribution, with mean potentially distinct across groups, and some group-independent precision.
-The agent sequentially performs two tasks (in periods 1 and 2, say), each of which generates a performance outcome equal to $a$ plus some normally distributed, mean-zero, error.
+\cite{bohrenimasrosenberg2019} propose a model where a sequence of evaluators tries to learn about an agent's underlying ability based on their reported performance on a series of tasks (reported by previous evaluators), as well as on their group identity.
+An agent belongs to a group $g\in\{A,B\}$ and has unobserved ability $a$, drawn from a normal distribution, with mean potentially distinct across groups, and some group-independent precision.
+The agent sequentially performs two tasks (in periods 1 and 2, for a simplified version of their model), each of which generates a performance outcome equal to $a$ plus some normally distributed, mean-zero, error.

 In each period, a short-lived evaluator makes a report, assessing the agent's ability.
 In period 1, the first evaluator observes only the agent's performance outcome generated by that period's task before making their report.
 In period 2, the second evaluator sees period 2's task performance, as well as the first evaluation.
 In making their reports, evaluators wish to precisely estimate the agent's underlying ability.